-Spring is here and, despite the cold weather, the earliest summer visitors are arriving and birdsong is on the increase.
-The Swifts are the last to arrive and, depending on conditions, will be here by late April or early May after spending winter in the sky over Africa and sleeping in the sky on the wing.
+The Spring sees the arrival of many species of birds and their birdsong.
+The Swifts are the last to arrive and, depending on conditions, will arrive by late April or early May after spending winter in the sky over Africa and sleeping in the sky on the wing.
 How do they do that?
 It’s one of nature’s wonders.

 How to spot a Swift